KhaterehMeshkini/Deforestation/Readme.md

 ## Configuration File (config.ini)

-[GENERAL]

 The code requires a config.ini file to specify the parameters for analysis.
 Below are the details of each section:
+'''
+[GENERAL]

-start_year:	The first year of the time series. example 2018
+start_year:	The first year of the time series.

-end_year:	The last year of the time series.	example 2019
+end_year:	The last year of the time series.

-freq:	Temporal frequency (e.g., monthly = 12).	example 12
+freq:	Temporal frequency (e.g., monthly = 12).

-verbosity:	Logging verbosity level (0, 1, 2).	example 1
+verbosity:	Logging verbosity level (0, 1, 2).

 [INPUT]